-Clause 67 The company must ensure strict compliance with accounting standards, laws or other relevant rules.
+Clause 66 The company must ensure strict compliance with accounting standards, laws or other relevant rules.

-Clause 68 The company must not operate other businesses in order to avoid compliance with any requirements in relation to investment limit, valuation, and calculation of the company's capital and solvency, other applicable laws or rules, or for the benefit of specific persons or groups of persons, which may cause damage to the company.
+Clause 67 The company must not operate other businesses in order to avoid compliance with any requirements in relation to investment limit, valuation, and calculation of the company's capital and solvency, other applicable laws or rules, or for the benefit of specific persons or groups of persons, which may cause damage to the company.

-Clause 69 In the case of operation of other businesses governed by a specific regulatory body, the company must comply with all relevant rules and requirements.
+Clause 68 In the case of operation of other businesses governed by a specific regulatory body, the company must comply with all relevant rules and requirements.

-Clause 70 In the case that the company's operation of other businesses is not in accordance with the company's other businesses policy or is inconsistent with the availability of work system and personnel, and financial security of the company, the Registrar may order the company to provide relevant explanations and facts.
+Clause 69 If the company's operation of other businesses is not in accordance with the company's other businesses policy or is inconsistent with the availability of operation system and personnel, and financial security of the company, the Registrar may order the company to provide relevant explanations and facts.
 If deemed appropriate, the Registrar may specify any conditions for the company to follow or order the company to suspend operation of such business until the company is able to rectify such noncompliance.